HabitatFramework/UserGuide/interface/interface.rst

 	Drop-down list of National Vegetation Classification (NVC) types used to filter the 'Habitat' drop-down list to relevant IHS codes.
 The entries in this field are not saved to the database.

 Habitat
-	Drop-down list of the IHS habitat codes relating to the selected Category or NVC.
+	Drop-down list allowing users to select the desired IHS Habitat code.
+The contents of the list will vary and relate directly to the selected Category or NVC (above).
+[6]_

+NVC Codes
+	[Read only].
+Displays any known NVC codes relating to the selected IHS Habitat to assist users more familiar with the NVC to determine whether the selected IHS Habitat is appropriate.

 IHS Matrix / Formation / Management / Complex
 	Drop-down lists allowing users to refine the habitat definition by adding 'multiplex' codes according to the guidelines of IHS.